Ola Sandström

-Ola Sandström is a Swedish singer, songwriter and musician guitarist.
+Ola Sandström is a Swedish singer, songwriter and guitarist.
 He is an indie artist mostly into acoustic, folk and alternative music.
 Besides his musical career, he teaches music at the Stockholm School of the Arts.

 Sandström grew up in Västerås, but then moved to Stockholm.
 He received the Olle Adolphson scholarship and STIM scholarship and for many years appeared at festivals and concert hall and venues around the country.
 He writes his own original material in addition to musical compositions around texts and translations by others.